balthorium/pcg-id/draft-abiggs-saag-primitives-for-conf-group-comms.md

  * Group Membership
  * Secure Key Exchange

-Authentication is based on the identification of interoperating entities by acct URI {{RFC7565}} and proof of possession of the private counterpart of a public key discoverable through a key discovery service {{I-D.miller-saag-key-discovery}} available from a well-known URL.
+Authentication is based on the identification of interoperating entities by acct URI {{RFC7565}} and proof of possession of the private counterpart of a public key discoverable through a public key discovery service {{I-D.miller-saag-key-discovery}}.

 Authorization is based on the group membership classification of authenticated entities, as represented in the form of a Group Membership Block Chain (GMBC) structure defined by this specification.
 Critical properties of the GMBC are tamper-resistance, efficient mutability, broad deployability, and integrity in the context of distributed handling.